March 2020

 Getting registered:

-1. Download and complete School of Business Administration Learning Agreement and Internship Registration form.
-Note: Read requirements before signing.
+1. Download and complete the School of Business Administration Learning Agreement and Internship Registration form.
+Note: Read the requirements before signing.
+If you are a graduate student (MBA, MTAX, MAcc), reach out to your advisor for the form.

 2. Make an appointment with Vicki Hucke in Career and Professional Development by logging into ZagsIgnite and booking an appointment.
-DURING THE COVID-19, YOUR APPOINTMENT WILL BE HELD VIA PHONE OR ZOOM.
-You will not be registered until Vicki Hucke reviews and signs your forms.
+Students are NOT registered until Vicki Hucke reviews and signs the forms.

 Am I doing this for credit or a waiver of a requirement?